 It’s located right in the heart of Lake Placid and an easy stop before or after exploring local restaurants and lodging accommodations in the area.

 SUMMER – Things to do in Lake Placid (SUMMER ONLY)

 Scroll back up, if you’re looking for other seasonal things to do in Lake Placid.
-In this section, we’re featuring our favorite summer things to do in Lake Placid!
+In this section, we’re featuring our favorite things to do in this USA summer vacation destination!

 This is one of the most stunning things to do in Lake Placid!
 It was a highlight experience for us.
 You can drive, hike, and/or take an elevator here.
 We drove through the Whiteface Memorial Highway in Wilmington.
 The entrance was $20 per person and the drive up offers several opportunities for stops to admire the views.
 Once you reach the end of the road, you can park your car to either hike up 30-ish minutes or take an elevator to the top.

 - The hike from the parking lot is full of steps and scrambles but it’s an amazing adventure offering breathtaking views.
 Bring your hiking boots because the trail up can get steep.

 - The elevator was closed when we went.
 So call ahead of time if you need this option.

 - There are other 10+ mile hikes up Whiteface Mountain.
 So if you want a full-day challenge up the mountain, consider one of these trails.